antea/pullrequests/docs/pull_request_template.md

 Impact:

-[] The base branch is correct according to Youtrack
+- [ ] The base branch is correct according to Youtrack
+- [ ] IDE warnings for new changes are handled